sampenland/nova2d/README.md

  - Simple Follower holder for target seeking behavior

  Debugging
- - Simple DebugOverlay which displays FPS, instance count and Updaters count (Enabled with one line of code).
+ - Simple DebugOverlay which displays FPS and Drawables, Updaters and Deleteables counts (Enabled with one line of code).

  Misc
  - Automatic MACROs for simple score keeping